Patients' Guide to Medical Marijuana Law in California

 Medical marijuana patients are not protected while on federal park land or forest land in California.
 CalNORML has received reports of campers and those driving through federal land who are searched, charged with federal possession statutes, and had their medicine confiscated.
 A California medical recommendation is not a defense in federal court to these charges.

 Patients are not required to get an ID card to enjoy the protection of Prop.
-215. All that is needed is a physician’s statement saying that marijuana is “approved” or “recommended.”
-However, some police refuse to recognize recommendations and arrest patients anyway unless they have a valid ID card, or one that can be validated.
-Patients and caregivers can obtain state ID cards through the health departments of the county where they live.
-Unfortunately, two counties still have not implemented ID cards.
+215, but a state card can provide an extra measure of protection against arrest.
+Patients and caregivers can obtain state ID cards through the health departments of the county where they live (except Sutter and Colusa).
 The state ID card system has safeguards to protect patient privacy.
-Police cannot track down patients through the registry.
-No patient has ever been harassed on account of getting a card.
+Police and employers cannot track down patients through the registry.

-The Patients’ ID Center in Oakland (www.patientidcenter.org) offers ID cards for all California residents.
-PIDC cards are not officially recognized in SB 420, but are honored by many collectives and police.
+The Patients’ ID Center in Oakland (www.patientidcenter.org) offers ID cards for all California residents that are honored by many collectives and police.
 In addition, many doctors now offer ID cards that can be verified.

 WHERE CAN I GET MEDICAL MARIJUANA?

 Even though Prop.
-215 doesn’t explicitly legalize sales, thousands of collectives are presently providing marijuana to patients in accordance with SB 420 and the A.G.’s guidelines.
-See a list of collectives and a list of delivery services.
+215 doesn’t explicitly legalize sales, hundreds of collectives are presently providing marijuana to patients in accordance with SB 420 and the A.G.’s guidelines.
+Find dispensaries and delivery services by zip code or city .